Are your healthy eating choices causing conflict in your marriage?

 “What do I do when my spouse is unwilling to eat better, and even worse, sabotages my efforts to get our family on track?”

-Sadly, you wouldn't believe how often I get these comments from readers…
+You wouldn't believe how often I get comments like these from my readers…

 - “He drinks soda every day and eats candy and then shares with the kids.”